patelkameshwar/kameshwar-patel-portfolio/README.md

-# Amit Kumar - Full Stack Role Portfolio Website
+# Kameshwar Patel - Full Stack Role Portfolio Website

-Welcome to **My Portfolio**!
-This is my personal portfolio for showcasing my skills, projects, experience, education, certifications, and more.
-It’s built using React, TypeScript, Tailwind CSS, and other modern web technologies.
-It fetches data from various APIs to display the latest information, such as GitHub repositories, LeetCode submissions, and blogs.
-The portfolio is responsive, interactive, and optimized for performance.
+It fetches data from various APIs to display the latest information, such as GitHub repositories and blogs.